link to impact on health

 Patients with obesity had a significantly higher risk of cardiovascular disease, heart failure, and CVD-related death than those who were only overweight.

-Study design: Age-, sex-, and comorbidity-adjusted data derived from 4 different trajectories of the UK Clinical Practice Research Datalink (CPRD), a nationally representative database of routinely recorded primary care electronic health records, including 264,320 individuals aged 18 years or older with no preexisting records of CVD, with a recorded or computed BMI ≥25 kg/m2, and subsequent records of BMI during the study period who were followed, on median, 10.9 years.
-Patients with a mean BMI of 33.7 kg/m2 were considered Obesity Class I.7
+Study design: Population-based cohort study using data from the UK Clinical Practice Research Datalink (CPRD), a national representative database of routinely recorded primary care electronic health records.
+The study included 264,230 individuals aged ≥18 years with no preexisting records of CVD, and with a recorded or computed BMI of ≥25 kg/m2.
+Participants were followed for a median duration of 10.9 years.
+The data were adjusted for age, sex, and comorbidities.
+Four distinct BMI trajectories were identified, with the Obesity Class 1 group having a mean baseline BMI of 33.7 kg/m2.9

 Graphic of crystal heart

-OBESITY INCREASES THE LIFETIME RISK FOR A FIRST CVD EVENT IN MIDDLE-AGED MALE AND FEMALE PATIENTS BY 67%-85%8
+OBESITY INCREASES THE LIFETIME RISK FOR A FIRST CVD EVENT IN MIDDLE-AGED MALE AND FEMALE PATIENTS BY 67% TO 85%10

-CVD events included fatal and nonfatal myocardial infarction, fatal and nonfatal stroke, congestive heart failure, and cardiovascular death; based on competing HRs adjusted for age, race/ethnicity, and smoking status.
+CVD events included fatal and non-fatal myocardial infarction, fatal and non-fatal stroke, congestive heart failure, and cardiovascular death; based on competing HRs adjusted for age, race/ethnicity, and smoking status.10

 BRING OBESITY TO THE FOREFRONT